A lot of lunch boxes and bags are made with PVC or other plastics that can contain hormone-disrupting chemicals like BPA and phthalates.

 It’s reasonable to want your lunch box to be resistant to water and stains since you might have to deal with spills and you definitely don’t want to end up with a moldy lunch bag.

-But a lot of lunch boxes are treated with a DWR (durable water repellant) finish to make them waterproof, which you do NOT want.
+But a lot of lunch boxes are treated with a PFAS-laden DWR (durable water repellant) finish to make them waterproof, which you do NOT want.

 Most synthetic fabrics are inherently water-resistant and relatively easy to clean, and most natural fabrics like organic cotton or linen can be put into the washing machine.
 Therefore there’s really no reason for these toxicants to be added to our lunch bags.
 If you want to add a natural and non-toxic water-resistant finish to your lunch bag, you can use this wax bar from Rawganique.